daos-stack/daos/doc/user/filesystem.md

 #### Single Container Mode

 That's the most common use case where a pool and a POSIX container are provided on the command line.
-The moun point will map to the root of the container itself.
+The mount point will map to the root of the container itself.
 Files can be accessed by simply concatenating the mount point and the name of the file, relative to the root of the container.